ajrobbins04/python_dataStructures/md/queues.md

 class Queue:
     """
-    This is the same queue class that's shown in the previous example.
-The only difference is that a few things were renamed to better reflect the scenario and additional methods
+    This is the same queue class that's shown previously.
+The only difference is that a few things were renamed to better reflect the scenario and additional methods were
-    were added to increase functionality.
+    added to increase functionality.
     """

     def __init__(self):